 Camp Farley's small, family-oriented summer program has a strong environmental focus and offers comprehensive experiences in the context of a traditional camp setting.
 The ability to offer high quality programs at reasonable fees is made possible through the generous support of individuals and community organizations.
 Camp Farley offers programs and employment without regard to race, religion, sex, or national origin.
 A more complete discrimination statement can be found in About Camp Farley.

 Campers expect lots of fun and excitement while attending Camp Farley's summer programs, but they receive a great deal more.
-Youngsters learn while participating in various program activities and--more importantly--they develop self-esteem, and a positive attitude and understanding of their world.
+Youngsters learn while participating in various program activities and - more importantly - they develop self-esteem, and a positive attitude and understanding of our world.
 Camp Farley's programs are designed to educate and develop youth in acquiring life skills of communication, problem solving, decision making, and leadership.
-Groups participate together and separately in conventional and innovative programs designed for their age and interest.
+Groups participate together in conventional and innovative programs designed for their age and interest.
 Camp Farley's structured weekly format, daily electives, and visiting specialists provide a balanced variety of fun, educational activities within a traditional summer camp setting.

 CAMP FARLEY PROGRAM GOALS